LisLiss/Web-Yandex/README.md

 # Web
-Homeworks for Web course from Yandex in Computer Science Center
+Homeworks for Web course by Yandex in Computer Science Center